I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Movies are the ultimate show versus tell method of storytelling, yet telling is a useful and sometimes crucial tool in a filmmaker’s bag of tricks.
 Narration is how they achieve this method of explaining a story and its characters’ thoughts, feelings, and actions.
 It takes a distinctive, strong voice and well-penned dialogue in order to pull this off.
-Below are 10 examples of great narration in movies.
-Caution: spoilers ahead!
+Below are 10 examples of great narrators in movies.

-Narration: In the movie, Dupris is a third party with a front row seat to the events that unfold in the story, and he can relate to both boxer and trainer.
+Dupris is a third party with a front-row seat to the events that unfold in the story, and he can relate to both boxer and trainer.
 He celebrates their triumphs and mourns their failures over their welcome shoulders.

 These differing viewpoints should make their relationships dysfunctional, but the narration shows how these characters fit together in a unique way to become an unstoppable force in the boxing world.
 But history repeats itself, and Dupris goes through the misery of losing Maggie while watching Frankie suffer through the task that she has assigned him of helping her to end her life.

 This isn’t your classic Morgan Freeman voice-over.
 He is playing a broken character himself, both physically and emotionally, and he suffers from the tragedy that unfolds as deeply as Maggie and Frankie.

 You can hear the gruff weariness in his voice, still stinging from the tragic end to Frankie and Maggie’s story.
 Then, it is revealed that Eddie is not telling this story to the audience but Frankie’s estranged daughter in one last attempt to tie up a loose end of Frankie’s back story, giving the narration more purpose than a disembodied voice speaking into the void.

 Saoirse Ronan as Susie Salmon